 Master's degree candidates who have completed all of their course work except the thesis must apply for “In Progress” status and pay any associated “In Progress” fees (see In Progress Status).

-The Commencement ceremony, which takes place each May, includes the formal conferral of the degree for students who have completed all requirements in the previous summer term, fall semester, or spring semester.
+The Commencement ceremony, which takes place each May, includes the formal conferral of the degree for students who have completed all requirements in the previous summer term, previous fall semester, or spring semester.
 For MA, MFA, MBA, and MPP candidates, this includes completion of all formal course work including the thesis, graduate research project, or comprehensive examination.
 For doctoral candidates, this includes completion of all formal course work, the defense of their dissertation, and the Diploma Release Form from the School of Education.
 For certificate candidates, this includes the completion of all course work.
 The conferral of the degree is signified by the awarding of the doctoral or master’s hood, if applicable, and the symbolic presentation of the diploma or certificate.
 Actual diplomas are mailed to graduates who have cleared their student accounts and all holds.

 Formal academic regalia are required of all students participating in the graduation ceremonies.

 Diplomas for students who have completed their requirements in the summer are mailed in October.
 Diplomas for students who have completed their requirements in the fall are mailed in February.
 Diplomas for spring graduates are mailed in June.
 The diploma bears the degree, the area of study, and the date of the student's actual graduation.